10th February 2007

 1st March 2009

 With just two weeks until opening day, final work was taking place.
-Further theming was added to the exterior areas and queue line, including the addition of faux barbed wire, rotating fans, a police car, hazard signs, surveillance cameras, exterior TV’s and the ‘SAW Store’.
-Note the ride facts added to the side of the store, with the project name and opening date above – a nice touch for those that know.
+Further theming was added to the exterior areas and queue line, including the addition of faux barbed wire, rotating fans, a police car, hazard signs, surveillance cameras, exterior TVs and the ‘SAW Store’.
+Note the ride facts added to the side of the store, with the project name and opening date above – a nice touch for those in the know.